ByteBard97/foundryvtt-routinglib/MULTISCALE_PATHFINDING_ROADMAP.md

 - ❌ **Higher memory** usage everywhere (not just where needed)

 ### **Decision Point**:
-Consider implementing **4x subdivision first** as proof-of-concept, then evaluate if full multi-scale is needed.
+The **pre-cached hierarchical approach** offers the best balance of complexity vs. benefits.
+Consider implementing this first, with simple 4x subdivision as a fallback if cache complexity proves challenging.

 ## 📚 **Research Summary**